heavyblotto/WAR/bfw-gdd.md

  - **Swamp Totem** - "Swamp Mist" - Enemy's next card is -1 rank
  - **Jungle Idol** - "Jungle Rage" - Your next card is +1 rank

-### Warlord Deck Card Structure (how specials are added fairly)
+### Warlord Decks & Card Structure (how specials are added fairly)

-Each deck is generated to contain exactly:
+Each Warlord Deck and resulting final deck contain exactly:

 **Total**: 54 cards per Warlord (fixed)
 **Base Set**: 52 Natural cards (Ace–2 across 4 suits) + 2 Joker slots (occupied by Relics)
+**Warlord Cards**: Replace specific Natural cards one-for-one (2–6 depending on progression).
+Which cards are replaced is determined by the selected Warlord Deck (identity template) and refined by the chosen Aspect (via Warbook), all under guardrails.
-**Warlord Cards**: Replace specific Natural cards one-for-one (2–6 depending on progression) **Relic Cards**: At least 2 (occupying Joker slots); late-game may include up to 2 additional Relics by replacing Natural cards
+**Relic Cards**: At least 2 (occupying Joker slots); late-game may include up to 2 additional Relics by replacing Natural cards

-#### Replacement Guardrails & Deterministic Mapping
+#### Replacement Guardrails & Deterministic Mapping (Warlord Deck × Warbook)

 - **One-for-one replacements**: Each Warlord or Relic card replaces a single Natural card.
 Total deck size remains 54.
 - **Suit guardrail**: Preserve suit counts close to base (≈13 per suit).
 Prefer replacing the same suit as the special.
 If unavailable, pick a card from the same suit family or rotate suits evenly to keep counts within ±1.
 - **Rank guardrail**: Maintain a natural rank spread.
 Prefer replacing within the same rank band: Ace–Jack (face), 10–7 (high), 6–4 (mid), 3–2 (low).
 Avoid clustering all replacements into the same band.
 - **Territory respect**: Do not reduce the territory suit below base unless the Warlord’s identity explicitly requires it; see Territory Suit Rules below.
 - **No duplicate identities**: Each Natural card can be replaced at most once.
 Special identities are unique in a deck.
-- **Fixed per-war mapping**: At War start, generate a deterministic map of replacements for the player and AI.
-This mapping does not change mid-war.
+- **Fixed per-war mapping**: At War start, generate a deterministic map by resolving: selected Warlord Deck (base identity) × selected Aspect and preferences from the Warbook, under guardrails.
+Player and AI both lock a mapping and seed; mappings do not change mid-war.

-**Per-Warlord mapping template**
+**Per-Warlord deck template**
 - Name
   - Identity: theme, flavor
   - Replacements (example): [Rank of Suit] → Warlord Card Name (effect)